yonkahlon/Zenject/README.md

 }
 ```

 You add bindings by overriding the InstallBindings method, which is called by the CompositionRoot when your scene starts up.
 MonoInstaller is a MonoBehaviour so you can add FooInstaller by attaching it to a GameObject.
-Since it is a GameObject you can also add public members to it to configure your installer from the Unity inspector, to add references within the scene, references to assets, or simply tuning data.
+Since it is a GameObject you can also add public members to it to configure your installer from the Unity inspector.
+This allows you to add references within the scene, references to assets, or simply tuning data (see [here](https://github.com/modesttree/Zenject#using-the-unity-inspector-to-configure-settings) for more information on tuning data).

 Note that in order for your installer to be triggered it must be attached to the Installers property of the CompositionRoot object.
 This is necessary to be able to control the order that installers are called in (which you can do by dragging rows around in the Installers property).
 The order should not usually matter (since nothing is instantiated during the install process) however it can matter in some cases, such as when you configure an Installer from an existing installer (eg: `Container.BindInstance("mysetting").WhenInjectedInto<MyOtherInstaller>()`).